HuskyGT/BeachBall/README.md

 This Mod Adds A Beach Ball In Gorilla Tag That You Can Smack Around Grab And Even Comes With A Cabinet To Put In In
 # Controls

--Left Trigger While Near The Beach Ball To Grab It On Your Left Hand
+Left Trigger While Near The Beach Ball To Grab It On Your Left Hand
--Right Trigger While Near The Beach Ball To Grab It On Your Right Hand
+Right Trigger While Near The Beach Ball To Grab It On Your Right Hand

 # Features
 -Beach Ball To Play With